Gardening for Children can be easy and exciting; even it is done with low to no budget!

 The greenish or sprouted table potatoes are often found in our storage, due to the exposure of light or moist or natural heat.
 And they are mostly placed in the kitchen waste, when they are no longer suitable for eating.

-If you place these into soil; a purple or white stem with a few top leaves would appeared on the potato when the buds are first sprouted and exposed to light.
+If you place these into soil; or simply expose to the light; a purple or white stem (above picture 1) with a few top leaves would appeared on the potato when the buds are first sprouted.
 However, when they are place in water; they are different.

 How to make a decorative and artistic table top container water garden from these BIO potatoes waste?